JaniceMeng/ADS-text-mining/README.md

 Term: Fall 2018

 + Projec title: Will the economy level of country influence people's happly source?
-+ This project is conducted by Yimeng Qiu
++ This project is conducted by :point_right:Yimeng Qiu

 + Project summary: This Project applies text mining and NLP skills such as topic modeling and sentiment analysis on happy moments data.
 I separate data into two groups, High Income Economy countries and None High Income Economy countries, to see the level of country economy whether influence its citizens’ happyness.